robotics-upo/hunav_sim/README.md

 A pre-print version of the accepted paper is available [here](https://arxiv.org/abs/2305.01303).

+## Docker

+If you want to try HuNavSim through a Docker container, please donwload this repo and follow the instructions: https://github.com/robotics-upo/docker_hunavsim_pmb2

 ## Dependencies

 * You must download and install the Social Force Model library.
 Follow the instructions here: https://github.com/robotics-upo/lightsfm